Protecting your home against fire

 Safety In the kitchen

-• If you need to leave the kitchen while cooking, take pans off heat or turn the heat down
+• If you need to leave the kitchen while cooking, take the pans off heat or turn the heat down.

 Electrical fires

-• Check the right fuses are being used on appliances
+• Check that you are using the right fuses on appliances.

-• Make sure they are stored flat, rolled up or loosely folded to prevent damage to the wiring
+• Store electric blankets flat, rolled up, or loosely folded to prevent damage to the wiring.

 Plan an escape route

-• If doors or windows are locked, make sure everyone knows where the keys are
+• Make sure everyone knows where the keys are if doors or windows are locked.

 Log Burners

-• Ensure your log burner is the minimum distance required away from potentially combustible materials as instructed by the manufacturers guide
+• Keep your log burner at the minimum distance from combustible materials as per the manufacturer's guide.

-• Wood should be stored in a cool and dry location ideally indoors; if kept outdoors ensure it is either kept in a shed or covered by a tarp to protect it from moisture.
-Well-seasoned wood should have been dried for at least one year
+• Store wood in a cool and dry location, ideally indoors.
+If kept outdoors, keep it in a shed or cover it with a tarp to protect it from moisture.
+Dry wood for at least one year to make sure it is well seasoned.

 We offer different home insurance products, depending on your needs.